joshcrain/galactic-guppy/README.md

 # The Galactic Guppy

 The Galactic Guppy is a poorly drawn comic by [Josh Crain](https://joshcrain.io/).
-This is the website.
+This is the code of the website.